Ben-Jamin-Griff/ProsNet/readme.md

 I opened notion and set to work making a project template.

-I figured I'd spend around 2 hours (ish) per week day working on the project.
+I figured I'd spend around 2 hours (ish) per weekday working on the project.

-Worst case, I wouldn't be able to get the model working and I'd learning something I need to work on.
+Worst case, I wouldn't be able to get the model working and I'd learn this was something I needed to focus on.

-Best case, I'd make a model that would beat my old research results and have a potential new project to write up.
+Best case, I'd make a model that would beat my old research results and have a new project to write up.

 Either way, I'd have something more to show for 6-weeks of work than if I'd kept doing tutorials.

+## Breaking down the project
+Talk about the 6 week project plan

+## Processing my data
+Talk about using OOP and taking processing large CSVs

+## What is this deep learning thing anyway?
+Talk about reading papers and looking throgh articles on deep learning.
+Talk about your first model experiments.
+Link to notebook

+## Standing on the shoulders of giants
+Talk about the MLM article and how you replicated their experiments.
+Link to notebook.

+## Using the model
+Talk about how you integrated the model into your software so someone could use it to make predictions

+## What have I learning?
+Review what you learned, how you have developed your knowledge and what you would do differently

+## What's next?
+Talk about your ideas for your next project and what people can expect from you in the future.